meltyourface/blank/posts/DisarticulationAlchemy/Summoning-Elemental-Intelligence-through-Alchemical-Ritual/index.md

 ## The Cerulean Echoes

-Objective: Summoning the quintessential-elemental consciousness residing within an artifact's alchemic core
+**Objective**: Summoning the quintessential-elemental consciousness residing within an artifact's alchemic core

 PREPARATION
 1. **Resource Gathering**: Gather the necessary resources for the ritual, including a Vyreum Crystal, sacred salt, a golden sacrificial knife, an elemental artifact, pure silver threads, candles encased in amethyst crystals, and a parchment with ink for drawing symbols.